Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-- Nextiva – Best for remote teams
+- Nextiva – Best overall

 Regardless of the route you go, don’t forget to consider your requirements, budget, and the criteria we talked about as you go through the process of choosing the best VoIP phone service for your business.

 Have you used a VoIP service provider in the past?
 What was your experience like?